uwu64/orbital-platform/README.md

 Errata: a few things need to be fixed
 - Re-pour copper planes to fix two shorted vias
 - Correct the direction of the PMOS high side switch for the pyro/antenna deployment heater
+- MCU ADC Vref needs to be tied to either 3.3 V or external reference

 Related electrical team design tasks:
 - Three channel constant current driver for magnetorquer